interledger/web-monetization-projects/packages/coil-extension/docs/mv3-development.md

-In Google's version of MV3 (likely to win out), the background page is replaced with a [service worker](https://w3c.github.io/ServiceWorker/) which no longer includes localStorage which the coil extension makes extensive use of, for persisting state and communicating between components (using the `storage` event, a workaround for a bug in early implementations of Web Extensions in Safari).
+In Google's version of MV3 (likely to win out), the background page is replaced with a [service worker](https://w3c.github.io/ServiceWorker/) which no longer includes localStorage.
+The coil extension makes extensive use of it, for persisting state and communicating between components (via the `storage` event, a workaround for a bug in Safari cross component messaging (since fixed)).

 ### Browser Compatibility